Unity-Technologies/ml-agents/docs/Learning-Environment-Design.md

 * `InitializeAcademy()` — Prepare the environment the first time it launches.
 * `AcademyReset()` — Prepare the environment and agents for the next training episode.
 Use this function to place and initialize entities in the scene as necessary.
 * `AcademyStep()` — Prepare the environment for the next simulation step.
-The base Academy class calls this function before calling any `AgentAct()` methods for the current step.
+The base Academy class calls this function before calling any `AgentAction()` methods for the current step.
 You can use this function to update other objects in the scene before the agents take their actions.
 Note that the agents have already collected their observations and chosen an action before the Academy invokes this method.

 The base Academy classes also defines several important properties that you can set in the Unity Editor Inspector.
 For training, the most important of these properties is `Max Steps`, which determines how long each training episode lasts.
 Once the Academy's step counter reaches this value, it calls the `AcademyReset()` function to start the next episode.